 Many investors miss out on one of the biggest tax advantages available: depreciation.
 Think of it as a deduction for the wear and tear on your property over time.
 It’s a non-cash expense, meaning you can deduct it without actually spending money, which significantly reduces your taxable income.
 However, many investors fail to properly track depreciation, leaving a lot of money on the table.
 It’s not an automatic deduction; it requires careful calculation and record-keeping to maximize its benefits and stay compliant.

-The Sales Tax Confusion
+Myth #3: The Truth About Florida Sales Tax

 If you’re in the short-term rental game, this one’s for you.
 A frequent oversight for Florida investors is forgetting about sales tax on rental income.
 In Florida, any rental for a term of six months or less is subject to the state’s sales tax, plus any local taxes.
 Many property owners don’t realize this until they’re facing a hefty bill with penalties.
 Treating your short-term rental like a business means understanding all your tax obligations, including sales tax.
 Getting expert financial guidance can help you stay on top of these specific rules.